Mar 11, 2026

 Referring Domains: It is the number of unique domains linking to your site.
 If you get 10 links from different sites, it provides far more value than getting 10 links from a single site.

-Linking Root Domains' Authority: Links from high DA websites carry significantly more weight than links from low-authority sites.
+Authority of linked Domains: Links from stronger and more authoritative websites within Moz's index carry significantly more weight than links from low-authority sites.

 There is no fixed "good" DA score.
-It is a relative metric.
-A DA of 30 can be great in one niche and weak in another.
-To give you a better idea, we have analyzed the DA score of over 100 websites in 6 different niches using our free domain authority checker tool.
+It is a relative metric and heavily depends on your targeted niche.
+A DA of 30 can be stronger in one niche and weaker in another.
+To give you a better idea, we have analyzed the DA score of over 100 websites in 6 different niches using our free domain authority checker.

-In the “SEO” niche, we searched for the keyword “what is SEO” and checked the DA of top-ranking sites.
+In the “SEO” niche, we searched for the keyword “what is SEO” and checked the DA of top-ranking sites to observe their authority levels.
 Here is what we found:

 | Niche | Average DA of Top 10 Sites |